-Adrian Gore shares key insights about Phase 2 of the country's mass COVID-19 Vaccination Programme.
-Find out more about vaccine doses secured for South Africa to date, priority groups in Phase 2 of the rollout, how to register on the Discovery COVID-19 Vaccination Portal and more!
+Adrian Gore shares key insights about the country's mass COVID-19 Vaccination Programme.
+Find out more about vaccine doses secured for South Africa to date, priority groups in the rollout, how to register on the Discovery COVID-19 Vaccination Navigator and more!

 Phase 2 of the country's mass COVID-19 Vaccination Programme kicked off successfully on 17 May

-"Phase 2 marks a significant turning point in the battle against COVID-19, as implementation ramps up in the pursuit of scale," said Discovery Group Chief Executive, Adrian Gore, in a recent statement.
-"The Government-led process is on track to achieve what it set out to do - start in mid-May, vaccinate people over 60 years old by mid-winter, and vaccinate the rest of the population during 2021."
+"Phase 2 marked a significant turning point in the battle against COVID-19, as implementation ramps up in the pursuit of scale," said Discovery Group Chief Executive, Adrian Gore.
+"The Government-led process is largely on track to achieve what it set out to do - start in mid-May, vaccinate people over 60 years old by mid-winter, and vaccinate the rest of the population during 2021."